 Until then, a few of the personnel who were there at the beginning, old hands well past retirement age, will still monitor the probes, for as long as they can.

-It was largely on Carl Sagan’s initiative that each Voyager probe mounts a long-playing record pressed in gold, that contains sounds as diverse as whale song, a baby crying, the crash of thunder, the music of a symphony orchestra – and Chuck Berry too – and languages, sounds, and music from all over the world, including the sound of laughter, in a recording of Ann Druyan, soon to become Sagan’s wife.
+It was largely on Carl Sagan’s initiative that each Voyager probe mounts a copy of the now generally available long-playing record, pressed in gold, that contains sounds as diverse as whale song, a baby crying, the crash of thunder, the music of a symphony orchestra – and Chuck Berry too – and languages, sounds, and music from all over the world, including the sound of laughter, in a recording of Ann Druyan, soon to become Sagan’s wife.

 This might seem a rather fatalistic gesture.
 Maybe somebody exists out there, maybe not.
 Maybe if somebody is out there they will, against inconceivably long odds, actually encounter our dead probe, discern the attached record, figure out how to play it from the pictographic instructions on its protective cover, and draw some meaning from the sounds it contains.
 Maybe not.
 Actually, most probably not.
 Don’t bet the mortgage.